 In addition to his professional duties, Steve serves on USGBC’s Sustainable Sites Technical Advisory Group, Water Efficiency Technical Advisory Group and served on the SITES Technical Subcommittee for the recently unveiled SITES Rating System.

 Kerri designs residential and small-scale commercial projects in the metropolitan Washington, DC area.
-She is also responsible for project management and crew oversight.
+She has also been responsible for project management and crew oversight.
 Kerri has consulted with over 800 individual clients and successfully completed over 300 design/build projects.
 She enjoys working with people and is dedicated to each of their unique visions and needs.